Goals of the Major

 Our majors also gain facility in at least one South and Southeast Asian language and master its grammar.
 In their chosen modern language, at a minimum, they can read stories and articles, are able to engage in everyday conversation, and can write simple prose.
 In the classical languages such as Sanskrit, students have basic facility in reading a variety of genres in the original and, to this end, can comfortably avail themselves of standard research materials such as dictionaries, traditional grammars, and the most up-to-date online resources.

 All majors must be assigned a Major Adviser, with whom they will meet at least once each semester.
-Upon declaring the major, students should meet with one of our Student Affairs Officers (Presi Diaz and Cassandra Dunn) and with our Undergraduate Faculty Adviser in order to lay out their course of study.
+Upon declaring the major, students should meet with our Student Affairs Officer Presi Diaz and with our Undergraduate Faculty Adviser in order to lay out their course of study.
 The Undergraduate Faculty Adviser assists students, based on their interests, in selecting a Major Adviser from among the ladder-rank faculty in the Department.

 Major Requirements (44 Units Minimum)